-The Edinburgh International Film Festival, the "longest run film festival in the world" (at least, pre-Covid), launches its 2022 programme on 20th July 2022.
+The Edinburgh International Film Festival (EIFF), the "longest run film festival in the world" (at least, pre-Covid), will return in 2023 after a tumultuous year.

 - 2022 Opening Film Aftersun

 - 2022 Closing Film After Yang

 - Film Fest in the City Free films in St Andrew Square

 The full 2022 EIFF programme will be announced on Wednesday 20th July.

 Tickets can be purchased online or by telephone on 0131 623 8030.
 Check web site for in-person box office.

 The full festival programme will be announced on Wednesday 20th July with tickets on sale to Filmhouse Members and Screen Saver Passholders from 12pm on the 20th and on sale to the general public at 10am on Friday 22nd July.